 The greatest struggle of the FPGA tools is to achieve the requirements of the timing constraints.
 This is hopefully successful, but sometimes it fails.
 And when it fails, it's us humans who carry the duty to find out why it failed, and to fix it.
 This task has a name: We call it the Timing Closure.
 And it's not an easy task.

 Why is timing closure difficult?
 The thing is, that the tools have a place and route algorithm that attempts to use the FPGA's resources in an optimal way.
 Usually, this algorithm begins with placing the logic elements on the FPGA without too much effort.
-Then an iterative process begins: The tools go through all the paths, and find the paths that fail to meet the timing requirements.
+Then an iterative process begins: The tools go through all the paths, and find the paths that fail to meet the timing constraints.
 To rectify these failures, corrective measures are taken on these paths.
 Most notably, the logic elements are moved to different positions on the FPGA, and the routing is adjusted.
 As for more advanced corrective measures, each FPGA tool has its own methods.

-When all paths meet the timing requirements, the implementation is considered finished.
+When all paths meet the timing constraints, the implementation is considered finished.
 But the implementation can also end because the tools failed to reach this goal, and consequently gave up the attempt.
 In this situation, we get what the tools have achieved when the efforts stopped.
 This result isn't necessarily optimal: There might be paths in the implementation that could have been improved, but the tools were busy fixing something else.
 And when that failed, the tools gave up without trying to fix other things.
 It's like the tools were saying: "There's no point wasting time fixing an implementation if it's going to fail anyway".

 Our task as FPGA designers is to look at this sub-optimal result, and find the reason why the goals of the timing constraints weren't achieved.